Miklós Simonovits: Academic work

 separation calls to approximate the volume of a convex body within a fixed relative error.

-He is a long-time collaborator of Endre Szemeredi and worked with him closely.
+He is a long-time collaborator of Endre Szemerédi and worked with him closely.

 Simonovits was also one of the most frequent collaborators with Paul Erdős, co-authoring 21 papers with him.

 Family

 His father Simonovits István (1907–1985) was a doctor and a hematologist.
 He was a member of the Hungarian Academy of Sciences.
 Beke Anna, his mother, was a mathematics and physics teacher, who also worked in a book publishing company.